Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Multiple Positives in Contrastive Learning for Multi-lingual Sentence Embeddings

+where $\mathbf{h}_i^k$ stands for the representation of positive sentence $x_i^k$ from positive set $X_i^{mp}$, and $N$ is the size of a mini-batch.
+Equation~\ref{eq:multi} allows us to capture the linguistic diversity and complex relationships among sentences across different languages.

 \paragraph{Dataset Construction in \MN{}} Figure~\ref{fig:structure} illustrates the dataset construction in \MN{}.
-In order to utilize the transitivity among positives, we collect translations as multiple positives $x_i^{(mp)}$ from a multi-lingual translation dataset.
-We reorganize the multi-lingual training instances with multi-lingual positives into one group.
-Sentences within the same group exhibit transitive similarity, allowing us to have one anchor sentence $x_i$ and a positive set $x_{i}^{(mp)}$ to perform the \MN{} loss in Equation~\ref{eq:multi}.
+In order to utilize the transitivity among positives, we collect translations as multiple positives $X_i^{mp}$ from a multi-lingual translation dataset for $x_i$.
+We reorganize the multi-lingual training instances by assembling translations into one group.
+Sentences within the same group share the same meaning and exhibit transitive similarity, allowing us to have one anchor sentence $x_i$ and a positive set $X_i^{mp}$ to perform the \MN{} loss in Equation~\ref{eq:multi}.